 - Daily one-on-one mentoring in the clinic and in the operating room

-- Twice monthly audiology/otology conferences with otologists, audiologists, and vestibular rehabilitation therapists
+- Twice monthly audiology/otology conferences with otologists, audiologists and vestibular rehabilitation therapists

-- Interesting case/M&M conference and subspecialty attending staff-directed academic sessions (with a two-year rotating curriculum)
+- Interesting case/M&M conference and subspecialty attending staff-directed academic sessions

-- Every other year head and neck anatomic cadaveric dissections
+- Head and neck anatomic cadaveric dissections

-- Monthly ENT journal club emphasizing current literature in otolaryngologic subspecialty areas on a rotating basis
+- Monthly ENT journal club emphasizing current literature in otolaryngologic subspecialty areas

-- PGY-1 year: Divided over a 13 blocks to include pediatric surgery, surgical oncology, plastic surgery, oral-maxillofacial surgery, anesthesia, ICU, neurosurgery, (one block each for a total of seven blocks), and otolaryngology (six blocks)
+- PGY-1 year: Divided over 13 four-week blocks to include pediatric surgery, surgical oncology, plastic surgery, oral-maxillofacial surgery, anesthesia, ICU, neurosurgery, (one block each for a total of seven blocks), and otolaryngology (six blocks)

 - PGY 2-5 years: Divided evenly monthly between head and neck/facial plastics team and the otology/pediatric otolaryngology team.
 Four months for research are taken in the PGY 3-4 years (two months each year)

-Our program has been constructed to include the required six four-week rotations of PGY-1 year rotations in the various surgical and critical care services, and seven four-week rotations in otolaryngology.
+Our program has been constructed to include the required six four-week rotations of PGY-1-year rotations in the various surgical and critical care services, and seven four-week rotations in otolaryngology.
 The last four years are in otolaryngology - head and neck surgery - facial plastic surgery training.